asotolongo/stat_record_old/README.md

 stat_record  extension
 ======================================

 This PostgreSQL extension can be useful for the DBA to analyze server behavior over time.
-Because PostgreSQL stores current statistics, this extension is implemented to record statistics on the database server at any time and can be consulted when required, and also display several reports on statistics such as: connection, size, cache, usage of table and index. , queries, bloat, etc. and you can compare some statistics over time to see the changes and evolution.
+Because PostgreSQL stores current statistics, this extension is implemented to record statistics on the database server at any time and can be consulted when required, and also display several reports on statistics such as: connection, size, cache, usage of table and index, queries, bloat, etc. and you can compare some statistics over time to see the changes and evolution.
 #required PG10+,  pg_stat_statements extensions